BOJ's Kuroda warns of lingering pandemic pain for economy

 Kuroda said Japan’s economy was likely to improve thanks to a rebound in global demand and the boost from the government’s massive fiscal spending.

-“But the pace of the recovery will be modest as caution over the pandemic remains,” he said in a speech to a quarterly meeting of the BOJ’s regional branch managers.
+“But the pace of the recovery will be modest as caution over the pandemic remains,” he told a meeting of the BOJ’s branch managers, warning of continued weakness in service consumption.

-“Services consumption will remain under pressure for the time being due to a resurgence in COVID-19 infections since last autumn,” he said.

 In a quarterly report on regional economies, the BOJ revised down its view for two areas largely due to continued weakness in service consumption.

-While the assessment for the remaining areas was unchanged, the report highlighted a growing divergence between exporters benefitting from booming global demand, and retailers suffering from the hit to consumption from the pandemic.
+While the assessment for the remaining areas was unchanged, the report highlighted a growing divergence between exporters benefiting from booming global demand, and retailers suffering from the hit to consumption from the pandemic.

-“The U.S. auto market is recovering rapidly.
-Smartphones are also doing well, so we’re seeing an increase in orders for elecronic parts,” an electronics maker in Kyoto, western Japan, was quoted as saying in the report.
+“We’re seeing a sharp increase in electronic parts orders for data centers, smartphones and personal computers,” a parts maker in eastern Japan, was quoted as saying in the report.

-A restaunt operator in Nagoya, central Japan, complained that customers weren’t returning much due to caution over the pandemic, according to the report.
+Hirohide Kouguchi, head of the BOJ’s Osaka branch, said there has recently been 20% less shoppers at department stores and electronics outlets compared with mid-March due to the recent spike in infections.

+“We’re seeing a widening gap” between robust exports and weak consumption, he told a news conference.

 The report will be among factors the BOJ will scrutinise when it issues fresh quarterly growth projections at this month’s rate review.